Arecibo Observatory: History

-As part of the United States Department of Defense (DoD) Advanced Research Projects Agency (ARPA) missile defense program, ARPA had sought a means to try to detect incoming missiles while they traveled through the ionosphere.
-The Arecibo Telescope was funded as a means to study Earth's ionosphere for this purpose, and serving a dual-use as a general-purpose radio telescope.
-Construction of the telescope and its supporting facilities were started in mid-1950s, with the telescope operational by 1963.
+In the 1950s, the United States Department of Defense (DoD)'s Advanced Research Projects Agency (ARPA) was seeking a means to detect missiles in Earth's ionosphere.
+On November 6, 1959, Cornell University entered into a contract with ARPA to carry out development studies for a large-scale ionospheric radar probe.
+The Arecibo Telescope was consequently built to study the ionosphere as well as to serve as a general-purpose radio telescope.
+Construction of the telescope was started in September 1960.
 The telescope and supporting observatory were formally opened as the Arecibo Ionospheric Observatory on November 1, 1963.

-Ownership of the observatory transferred from the DoD to the National Science Foundation on October 1, 1969.
-NSF named Cornell University to manage the observatory's functions.
-By September 1971, NSF renamed the observatory as the National Astronomy and Ionosphere Center (NAIC) and had made it a federally funded research and development center (FFRDC).
-NASA began contributing towards funding of the observatory alongside NSF as to support its planetary radar mission.
+DoD transferred the observatory to the National Science Foundation on October 1, 1969.
+NSF appointed Cornell University to manage the observatory.
+By September 1971, NSF had renamed the observatory the National Astronomy and Ionosphere Center (NAIC) and had made it a federally funded research and development center (FFRDC).
+NASA began contributing funds to the observatory alongside NSF for its planetary radar mission.

-In the early 2000s, NASA started to reduce their contribution to the Arecibo Observatory, putting more pressure on NSF to continue to fund the facility.
-In 2006, NSF made its first possible suggestion of significantly reducing its funding towards Arecibo and potentially decommissioning the observatory.
-Academics and politicians lobbied to increase funding bookmarked for Arecibo to stave off its closure, and NASA recommitted funding in 2011 for study of near-earth objects.
-However to further cut losses, in 2011 NSF delisted Arecibo as a FFRDC, removed Cornell as the site operator, and replaced them with a collaborative team led by SRI International, which allowed the observatory to be able to offer its facilities to a wider range of projects.
+In the early 2000s, NASA eliminated funding for the Arecibo Observatory.
+In 2006, NSF indicated that it would reduce funding for the observatory, and decommission it if other funding could not be found.
+Academics and politicians lobbied to stave off its closure, and NASA recommitted funding in 2011 for study of near-earth objects.
+In 2011, NSF delisted Arecibo as an FFRDC, which allowed the observatory to seek funding from a wider variety of sources; the agency also replaced Cornell as the site operator with a team led by SRI International.